EntrustCorporation/pasmcli/README.md

 # vaultcli
-The vaultcli is a command line tool to manage, control and access Secrets with the HyTrust Secrets Vault.
+The vaultcli is a command line tool to manage, control and access secrets with the HyTrust Secrets Vault.

 The HyTrust Secrets Vault provides centralized secure storage for managing and controlling access to secrets required to access systems and resources.
 Access to secrets are restricted to authorized applications and users.